avkonst/automodel/README.md

 ## Struct Configuration and Reuse

-AutoModel provides three powerful configuration options that allow you to customize how structs are generated and reused across queries: `parameters_type`, `conditions_type`, and `return_type`.
+AutoModel provides four powerful configuration options that allow you to customize how structs and error types are generated and reused across queries: `parameters_type`, `conditions_type`, `return_type`, and `error_type`.
 These options enable you to eliminate code duplication, improve type safety, and create cleaner APIs.

 ### Overview